What is Acupuncture?

 Facial rejuvenation acupuncture can erase years from the face, can reduce or eliminate fine lines and wrinkles and treats puffiness, droopy eyelids, and double chins.
 Other results include increasing local circulation to the face, improved muscle tone, collagen production and dermal contraction, tightening of the pores, brightening of the eyes and reduced acne.

 Small needles are inserted into meridians to help improve muscle tone and tightness.
-After these are inserted, Dr. Murdock will put tiny needles into the fine lines and wrinkles to help stimulate blood flow and collagen production.
+After these are inserted, The doctor will put tiny needles into the fine lines and wrinkles to help stimulate blood flow and collagen production.
 Results are seen within 1 treatment.
 10 treatments are recommended for optimal results.

 Do I need a referral from my doctor?